open-telemetry/oteps/text/0152-telemetry-schemas.md

 ## Schema File

-Schema File is a YAML file that describes the schema of a particular version.
+A Schema File is a YAML file that describes the schema of a particular version.
 It defines the transformations that can be used to convert the telemetry data represented in any other older compatible version of the same schema family to this schema version.